-Seima Wildlife Sanctuary is located in Mondulkiri province, in the eastern plains.
-With Bamboo forest, dry dipterocarp forest, evergreen and semi-evergreen trees, this protected area is one of the most important reserves for wild birds and mammals.
+Keo Seima Wildlife Sanctuary is located in Mondulkiri province, in the eastern plains.
+With Bamboo forest, dry dipterocarp forest, evergreen and semi-evergreen forest, this protected area is one of the most important reserves for wild birds and mammals.

-It is home to several species of apes and monkeys, such as the Black-shanked Douc Northern, the Pig-tailed and Long-tailed Macaque, and the Yellow-cheeked Crested Gibbon.
+It is home to several species of apes and monkeys, such as the Black-shanked Douc, the Pig-tailed and Long-tailed Macaque, and the Yellow-cheeked Crested Gibbon.

 It is also a land of woodpeckers, which include: the Grey Slaty Woodpecker (the world’s largest woodpecker), the White-bellied, Laced, Heart-spotted and Black-and-buff Woodpeckers.
-Also found here are: Golden-crested Mynas, Red-vented Barbets, Pin-tailed Green-pigeons and Hornbills.
+Also found here are: Golden-crested Myna, Red-vented Barbet, Pin-tailed Green-pigeon and Hornbills.

-Birds: Germain’s Peacock Pheasant, Green Peafowl, Orange-necked and Green-legged Partridges, Red-vented Barbet, Grey-faced Tit-babbler, Golden-crested Myna, Siamese Fireback, Bar-bellied and Blue-rumped Pittas, Great, and Indian Pied Hornbill and the Red-headed Trogon
+Birds: Germain’s Peacock Pheasant, Green Peafowl, Orange-necked and Green-legged Partridges, Red-vented Barbet, Grey-faced Tit-babbler, Golden-crested Myna, Siamese Fireback, Bar-bellied and Blue-rumped Pittas, Great, and Oriental Pied Hornbill and the Red-headed Trogon

 We normally spend three nights (but a minimum of two nights) at a simple hotel Mondulkiri town.
 This is about 40 minutes away to the main birding site in Seima.

 A typical birding trip to KSWS is usually done as an add-on to other sites, such as Kratie.
 Tmatbeoy, or Kampong Thom.
 A special 2-day trekking tour (with an overnight stay), from Senmorom to Andong Kraloeng the Jahoo Gibbon Camp, is also possible for visitors.